ayushgta/faa/001_fly_away_home.md

     accidents.registration_number: N20752
 </look>

-Clicking on any of the triangles will take you to the NTSB accident reports.

 Pretty amazing.
 This one aircraft has had 8 incidents.
 I'm not sure I'd get on that one...
 As you can see, sorting is a powerful relational querying tool.
 Using it, we can put the thing we are most interested in at the top of the report.